archatelain/code-for-eco-532/poly.md

 > 7. How many injured people were there per country according to the database?
 > 8. Plot the distribution of the number of injured people (Hint: use the command "kdensity").
 > 9. Make a histogram of the number of incidents for the top-10 countries with the most incidents.
+> 10. What country characteristics could explain social unrest?
+> 11. How does social unrest relate to the business cycle?
+(Hint: install hp-filter!)
 >
 > Solutions are here: "./social_unrest_project/code/part_2_solutions.do"

-## III.
-Thinking About Data

-- What country characteristics could explain social unrest? (merge with socio-economic data for each country)

-- How does social unrest relate to the business cycle? (make them install a hp filter program)

---> To seriously answer these questions, you need to pay attention in your econometrics lecture!

 ### III.
 More Advanced Considerations